U.S. House panel wants Boeing CEO to allow employee interviews on 737 MAX crashes

 The FAA has repeatedly said it will not certify the plane to fly again until it is safe to do so.

-The European Aviation and Space Agency said on Tuesday it "intends to conduct its own test flights separate from, but in full coordination with, the FAA.
+The European Union Aviation Safety Agency said on Tuesday it "intends to conduct its own test flights separate from, but in full coordination with, the FAA.
 The test flights are not scheduled yet, the date will depend on the development schedule of Boeing."

 Muilenburg said it is possible not all regulators around the world will concurrently approve the MAX to fly again.
 Boeing has said it plans to conduct a certification test flight in the “September time frame" but Muilenburg did not give a specific date when asked on Wednesday.